Jayson Tatum's 33 points help Celtics down short-handed Cavaliers 109-102 to take 3-1 lead in semis

 Boston went up 15 on a jumper by Brown, but Cleveland responded with a 10-2 run as Garland and Dean Wade made 3-pointers.

-The Cavs were still within 102-97 when Brown buried a 3-pointer with 1:08 left and Boston closed it out at the free-throw line.
+The Cavs were still within 102-97 when Max Strus missed a 3-pointer that would have put immense pressure on the Celtics, but Brown buried a 3 — after colliding with official Tyler Ford — with 1:08 left to give Boston some breathing room.

+Brown said Ford nearly cost the Celtics dearly by getting in his way.

+“I thought he had an effect on the play,” Brown said.
+“You've got to be more aware.
+But the shot went in, so it's a non-story.”

 James, who played 11 seasons in two separate stints for Cleveland, was back in his former home arena — a visit certain to drive speculation about where he might play next.